OberonPrime117/ICSPY/README.md

 3. Change the configuration in `config/elasticsearch.yml`.
 Take reference from the repository `setup/elasticsearch.yml`

-4. Run `elasticsearch` executable inside the `bin` directory, the `elasticsearch_*` refers to the elasticsearch directory.
+4. Run `elasticsearch` executable inside the `bin` directory.

 > NOTE - Upon running the elasticsearch executable, the commandline will print the elasticsearch password.
 Note this password for future steps.

-1. Run the python scripts stored in the `setup` directory from the GitHub repository.
+5. Run the python scripts stored in the `setup` directory from the GitHub repository.
 These will populate protocols and vendor data for lookup.

 ### LOCAL MACHINE